Ultimate Utah National Parks Itinerary: All You Need to Know

 View of Orchards from Cohab Canyon

 12:30 Head down the scenic drive (self-pay $20 or America the Beautiful Pass) to Grand Wash.
 This drive is stunning as you go through the narrow canyon with the sheer sandstone cliffs rising high above you on both sides (Never drive the road in a storm because of the risk of flash flooding).
 Hike to Cassidy Arch (3.3 miles RT with 666 ft gain).
 This hike is worth it, even with the steep climb up the switchbacks.
 The view from the top of the canyon walls is stunning, and nothing beats standing on top of the arch for a photo.
 If you have reluctant hikers in your group, hike the mellow Grand wash to the narrows.
 I also recommend hiking into the narrows after Cassidy Arch if you have the time and inclination.
+During the construction you can access Cassidy Arch via the Grand Wash off HWY 24.
+If you prefer a shorter hike I highly recommend Cohab Canyon.

 Cassidy Arch

 3:00 If you have time, you can continue down the scenic drive to Capitol Gorge.
 If you opted to skip the afternoon hike, make time to finish the drive.
 Once at the Gorge, you can go hiking to some pioneer names carved in the sandstone and minor petroglyphs.
 This is a flat trail between tall canyon walls (1.5 miles RT minimal elevation change).
+During the construction, try the Sulphur Creek Waterfall Hike.

 Views of the Golden Throne from Capitol Gorge Road